 There are also delicious chestnut drinks, mainly from the ever-innovative Starbucks!
 Their most recent chestnut drink was the Marron (French for “chestnut”) Cassis, which consists of chestnut, blackberries, and roast espresso!
 So while you’re enjoying your time in Akihabara, keep yourself warm with roasted chestnuts and a warm drink!

-Overall, Akihabara and similar Tokyo neighborhoods have a lot to offer in entertainment, restaurants, and food!
+Overall, Akihabara and similar Tokyo neighborhoods have much to offer in entertainment, restaurants, and food!
+From lively maid cafes to awesome game centers, there’s a lot of fun to be had during a night out on the town!
 Where would you like to go if you ever go on an Akiba Adventure?
 What would you like to eat!
 Let us know in the comments below!